Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Discussion and Future Directions

 \section{Discussion and Future Directions}

-\emph{The most difficult environments break all estimators.} Atari games pose significant challenges for contemporary techniques due to long horizon and high state dimensionality.
-It is possible that substantially more historical data is required for current OPE methods to succeed.
-However, to overcome computational challenge in complex RL domains, it is important to identify principled ways to stabilize iterative methods such as FQE, Retrace($\lambda$), Q($\lambda$) when using function approximation, as convergence is typically not attainable.
-Some recent progress has been made in stabilizing batch Q-learning in the off-policy learning setting \cite{fujimoto2019off}.
-It remains to be seen whether similar approach can also benefit DM for OPE.
+Finally, we close with a brief discussion on some limitations common to recent OPE benchmarks and more generally OPE experimental studies, and point to areas of development for future studies.

 \emph{Lack of short-horizon benchmark in high-dimensional settings.} Evaluation of other complex RL tasks with short horizon is currently beyond the scope of our study, due to the lack of a natural benchmark.
-We refer to prior work on OPE for contextual bandits, which are RL problems with horizon 1 \cite{dr}.
-For contextual bandits, it has been shown that while DR is highly competitive, it is sometimes substantially outperformed by DM \cite{wang2017optimal}.
+For contextual bandits, it has been shown that while DR is highly competitive, it is sometimes substantially outperformed by DM \citep{wang2017optimal}.
 New benchmark tasks should have longer horizon than contextual bandits, but shorter than typical Atari games.
 We also currently lack natural stochastic environments in high-dimensional RL benchmarks.
 An example candidate for medium horizon, complex OPE domain is NLP tasks such as dialogue.